Face to Face (1922 film)

 Face to Face is a 1922 American silent mystery film directed by Harry Grossman and starring Marguerite Marsh, Edna Holman and Coit Albertson.
 It was distributed by the independent company Playgoers Pictures.

-Synopsis
+Plot

 At the same time as John Weston commits suicide, burglar Bert Manners is panicked and shoots his own reflection in the mirror.
 Arrested for murder, a schoolgirl friend of the dead man turns detective to prove him innocent of the killing.